 A final touch could be to rename the column RIAGENDR to simply Gender and AGEGROUP to Age group by using the rename() function (section 10.6.)

 We can saved this in Mid2.
 Note the need of quote for Age group to take care of the blank space.

-Figure 11.4: Bar plot showng age group distribution by gender.
-Stack bars is the default.
+Figure 11.4: With facet_grid() the age distribution by gender on two separate graphs.